AlvajoyAsante/Hydra/README.md

 > Unlock Endless Possibilities with Hydra.

-Hydra is a powerful virtual filesystem framework for the CE C Toolchain.
+Hydra is a powerful virtual filesystem library for the CE C Toolchain.
 It provides a wide range of features for managing programs on the calculator and for the first time ever users management.

 ## Getting Started